LikaLex/Docs-MODX/en/contribute/code/git-github/frequent-commands.md

  If you have not fetched the latest changes from upstream and merged them locally, you should [do that first](#GitFAC%28FrequentlyAccessedCommands%29-HowdoIgetandkeepmylocaldevelopbranchinsync%3F).

-### Is there a naming convention for feature branches?

  If you are making changes related to a ticket in the issue tracker (please file a ticket for any bugs first if there isn't one) then you could name your branch "issue-xxxx" where xxxx is the issue number from the bug tracker.